LeoGoleoGarcia/patchclamp-recording-EPSCs-IPSCs-detection/README.md

 - Manual stablished threshold based noise/level
 - User evaluation of indivial synaptic currents detected to be considered as real synaptic event
 - Final average IPSCs and EPSCs
-- Determination of amplitudes of average synaptic currents (ideal to compared between experimental gropus)
+- Determination of amplitudes of average synaptic currents (ideal to compared between experimental groups)
 - Frequency of IPSCs and EPSCs